History of Jerusalem: Late Ottoman period

 In the mid-19th century, with the decline of the Ottoman Empire, the city was a backwater, with a population that did not exceed 8,000.
 Nevertheless, it was, even then, an extremely heterogeneous city because of its significance to Judaism, Christianity, and Islam.
 The population was divided into four major communities – Jewish, Christian, Muslim, and Armenian – and the first three of these could be further divided into countless subgroups, based on precise religious affiliation or country of origin.
 The Church of the Holy Sepulchre was meticulously partitioned between the Greek Orthodox, Catholic, Armenian, Coptic, and Ethiopian churches.
 Tensions between the groups ran so deep that the keys to the shrine and its doors were safeguarded by a pair of 'neutral' Muslim families.

+In his 1854 article for the New York Daily Tribune, Karl Marx provided a detailed and somber account of the demographics and living conditions in Jerusalem during the mid-19th century.
+He observed the harsh realities faced by the city's diverse communities, particularly focusing on the plight of the Jewish population.
+Marx wrote:

 At the time, the communities were located mainly around their primary shrines.
 The Muslim community surrounded the Haram ash-Sharif or Temple Mount (northeast), the Christians lived mainly in the vicinity of the Church of the Holy Sepulchre (northwest), the Jews lived mostly on the slope above the Western Wall (southeast), and the Armenians lived near the Zion Gate (southwest).
 In no way was this division exclusive, though it did form the basis of the four quarters during the British Mandate (1917–1948).